 Mr John Jackson – Deputy Chair

 John is the managing partner of a large coastal sheep and beef farming operation in Te Akau.
 He attended Lincoln University, graduating with a Bachelor of Commerce, and Oxford University graduating with a Diploma in Social Studies.
-John is married to Jenny and together they have three children currently attending St Paul’s.
+John is married to Jenny and together they have three children, one is currently attending St Paul’s while the other two are recent graduates of the school.
 When weather and time permits John enjoys fishing and free diving off the back of their property.

 Mr Philip Morgan (QC)